0

 What this means in practice: Each unit removes the need for constant counter presence for pickups and reduces queue pressure, especially during lunch and evening peaks.
 At scale (multiple lockers per location), this replaces part-time counter staff.

-L2 – Medium Complexity
+Medium Complexity

-Use case: Automated dispensing and temperature-controlled service
+Automated dispensing and temperature-controlled service

 As menus expand and operating hours stretch, manual handling of warm meals, salads, bakery items, drinks, and refills becomes inefficient.
 Staffing these services continuously is costly, especially outside peak hours.

 This category introduces active dispensing and temperature control, allowing food and drinks to be served consistently without staff presence.
-Portions, freshness, and access are controlled automatically, reducing waste and variability.

 This level is ideal for operators seeking to extend service availability and standardize quality without adding kitchen or service staff.

 Products are dispensed through active modules that maintain temperature and validate containers or bowls.
-The system triggers simple mechanical actions and logs each transaction.
+T

 Partial replacement of prep or service roles